 Guidance on the assessment and authorisation of GM varieties for use in animal feed.
 Information on the source and quantities of GMOs imported for use in feed.

 This is not a guide to either best practice or to compliance with the legislation.

-These requirements apply to both living GMOs, such as maize and soya beans, and to feed and food ingredients derived from the processing of GM crops.
-The authorisation procedure includes an assessment, by the Panel on Genetically Modified Organisms of the European Food Safety Authority (EFSA), of the safety of both the GMO and the food or feed derived from it.
-The Panel’s scientific advice is then taken into account by the Commission and Member States when deciding whether to authorise the GMO for use in the EU.
+This requirement applies both to living GMOs, such as maize and soya, and to feed and food ingredients derived from the processing of GM crops.
+The authorisation procedure includes an assessment by the Panel on Genetically Modified Organisms of the European Food Safety Authority (EFSA).
+The Panel assess the safety of the GMO and the food or feed derived from it.
+The Panel’s scientific advice is then taken into account by the Commission and member states when deciding whether to authorise the GMO for use in the EU.

 On the basis of these assessments, there is no reason to suppose that GM feed presents any more risk to farmed livestock than conventional feed.
 GM feed, which is very unlikely to contain viable GMOs, is digested by animals in the same way as conventional feed.
 Food from animals fed on authorised GM crops is considered to be as safe as food from animals fed on non-GM crops.

 There have been some concerns that functional transgenes from GM-derived feed materials might be incorporated into livestock products for human consumption (milk, meat and eggs).

 Biologically active genes and proteins are common constituents of food and feed, but digestion in both animals and humans is known to rapidly degrade their DNA, and the subsequent uptake of DNA fragments from the intestinal tract into the body is a normal physiological process.